MikeChurvis/Website-2023/README.md

 I'm using Sass because I prefer BEM as a CSS coding style, and Sass's parent selector and nesting handle it well.

+I'm using Tailwind's Preflight to remove the default browser styles.

 ---

 # Astro Starter Kit: Minimal